devstas/FilmPiggyBank/README.md

  + Realm (Pods)
 # implementation details
  - use Swift 4.2
- - try use MVVM without Reactive
+ - use MVVM without Reactive